The U.S. Coast Guard has standards and expectations like every other branch of the military.

 As a result, you would expect the Coast Guard tattoo policy to align closely with the U.S. Navy, which is partly true.

-“Ensure our workforce presents a sharp, professional military appearance to the public, while allowing individual expression through authorized body art that is consistent with the Coast Guard’s Core Values.”
+“Ensure the uniformed workforce presents a sharp and professional military appearance to the public, while allowing individual expression through authorized body art that is consistent with the Coast Guard’s Core Values.”

 The Coast Guard tattoo policy extends to not only new recruits, but all unit commanders, officers, officers-in-charge, deputy/assistant commandants, and chiefs of headquarters staff.